antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 In G6, graph elements include **Nodes (Node)**, **Edges (Edge)**, and **Combos (Combo)**, which are the basic building blocks of a graph.

-An element is composed of one or more atomic graphics, which are the smallest graphic units in G6, including [rectangles](https://g.antv.antgroup.com/en/api/basic/rect), [circles](https://g.antv.antgroup.com/en/api/basic/circle), [text](https://g.antv.antgroup.com/en/api/basic/text), [paths](https://g.antv.antgroup.com/en/api/basic/path), and so on.
+An element is composed of one or more atomic graphics, which are the smallest shape units in G6, including [rectangles](https://g.antv.antgroup.com/en/api/basic/rect), [circles](https://g.antv.antgroup.com/en/api/basic/circle), [text](https://g.antv.antgroup.com/en/api/basic/text), [paths](https://g.antv.antgroup.com/en/api/basic/path), and so on.

 For example, a node can be composed of a rectangle and some text, and an edge can be composed of a path and some text.